repoze/repoze.zodbconn/docs/narr.rst

 - Arrange for an writable file-like object to be present in the WSGI environment under the key, ``repoze.zodbcon.loadsave``.

-- Pass the logging cleanup class to the PersistentAppFinder.
+- Pass the logging cleanup class to the ``PersistentApplicationFinder``.
 E.g.:

 .. code-block:: python